XiaodanXing/Guide4Yanglab/README.md

 After learning some thrilling theoretical knowledge about deep learning and medical image analysis, it is time to start a hands-on project!
 This note will cover all the tips you will need to start a toy project on your own.
 We will learn to set up a new environment using anaconda, debug python project using Pycharm (it is okay to use other IDLEs), and build a sample segmentation project, segmenting LV from cardiac MR images.

 Before we start, it is highly recommended that you use a Linux op system.
-In our group, we assigned dsi-gpu@172.26.93.109 to undergraduate students.
+In our group, we assigned dsi-gpu to undergraduate students.
 Here are several tips for new linux users:

 1. Download MobaXtern (for commanding) and WinSCP (for file transfer).
 2. Open MobaXtern
-3. Click session->ssh; remote host is 172.26.93.109, username is your name.
+3. Click session->ssh; remote host is the ip address, username is your name.
 Then you shall be connected.
 See picture below.
 <img src="images/moba.png" width="300px">
 4. In the command line, input `ls ` and this command will display all the files under your private folder.